Ashkanph/nuxt-test/README.md

 # nuxttest
 This is an experimentary NuxtJs project.
-It contains a contact page.
+It contains a bilingual contact page.

 ## Build Setup
 ``` bash